stive5259-wq/my-app/MASTER_DOC.md

 ✅ Given data state, when **Group All** is toggled on, then all chord tiles show **TIED** (tests/e2e/grouping-ui.test.tsx).
 ✅ Given a **reorder** operation, `groupNext[]` resets and TIED badges clear unless toggled again (tests/e2e/grouping-ui.test.tsx).

-Planned: FEAT-008B — Audio scheduler & tie integration (note-event computation, no duplicate note-ons).
+13. Acceptance Status — FEAT-008B
+Audio scheduler for grouping:
+✅ Group→Next scheduling: Unit tests confirm a common tone sustains across chord boundaries with a single extended event and no duplicate note-on (tests/unit/grouping.test.ts).
+✅ Group All scheduling: Unit tests confirm at least one pitch class sustains from start to end with no re-trigger (tests/unit/grouping.test.ts).